We need to make changes to the way we manage parking on estates because:

 We are running our borough-wide engagement by geographical area, so we can understand how best to organise parking at local level.
 We will be asking for your views on improvements like:

-We will deliver a printed pack with a brochure, questionnaire and covering letter to all relevant households, phase by phase and will be holding drop-in sessions in local venues so that you meet our team.
-You can also complete the questionnaire online.
+We delivered a printed pack with a brochure, questionnaire and covering letter to all relevant households in phases, and will be holding drop-in sessions in local venues so that you meet our team.
+You can also complete the questionnaire online:

 We will also put up posters on noticeboards and banners in car parks and provide updates on this page and in our Homes Zones magazine and e-bulletin to let you know when it is your turn to comment.